hechtflorian/visual-anomaly-detection/README.md

 - Select model and image-size.
 - Optionally provide your dataset root.
 If you do not have the MVTec AD dataset, it will be downloaded automatically.
 - Also, you can optionally connect Comet Logger for Experiment management.
 - Now you can run the Benchmark.
-Please use the GPU for optimal results.
+Please use the GPU for optimal results!

 Note: For the efficiency measurement, 100 runs are configured for demo cases.
 To get proper results, 1000 runs should be configured instead.